phaakma/linz_wfs/readme.md

 > 2024-06-29 13:11:15,794 - INFO - 488 - Export id is: 3534442

 For very large datasets that may take a long time to generate, it is recommended that you use this resume option if possible rather than starting a new export request which would unnecessarily strain the LINZ servers.
-> --resume 3534442
+> run.bat --name nzproperty **--resume 3534442**

 ### -z --zip
 Process an already downloaded zip file from LINZ.
 The zip file that this script downloads is exactly the same one that you get if you manually create an export using the LINZ website.
 If you prefer, you can manually download the data and copy it to the data directory, then use the --zip option to process that data.
 > NOTE: If you manually download the data, then the "last_updated.json" file may not have the correct datetime recorded as it doesn't know when you downloaded the data.
 Manually update this file to the correct datetime before requesting a changeset.

-> --zip "L:\\LINZ\\data\\nzproperties\\full\\my_download.zip"

-### Examples

-> run.bat --name nzproperty --init --layer 50804 --field id
-> run.bat --name nzproperty --download
-> run.bat --name nzproperty --changeset
-> run.bat --name nzproperty --changeset --purge
-> run.bat --name nzproperty --resume 3534442
-> run.bat --name nzproperty --zip "L:\\LINZ\\data\\nzproperties\\full\\my_download.zip"
+> run.bat --name nzproperty **--zip "L:\\LINZ\\data\\nzproperties\\full\\my_download.zip"**

 ## Logging
+Each named configuration has a folder which has a subdirectory called "logs".
 The python script uses a logger to write all logs down to the debug level to a file called logfile.log in the logs directory.
 If this file reaches 10MB in size then that file will be renamed and a new logfile.log file will be started.

 However, since this is intended to be run unattended, there are some errors that may cause the python script or terminal window to crash which may not be captured by the logger.
-To aid with troubleshooting, the batch file pipes all logger.info output and std_error output to another file called "LINZ_WFS.py_last_run.log" in the logs directory.
-This file is overwritten each time the script is run.
+To aid with troubleshooting, the batch file pipes all logger.info output and std_error output to another file called "LINZ_WFS_last_run.log" in the main script directory.
+This file is appended each time the script is run.
+This makes two things to be aware of:
+1. This file contains output from **every** run, so there may be messages relating to different configurations.
+For this reason, avoid running multiple configurations concurrently, or re-write your own batch file accordingly.
+2. This file will grow over time.
+You may wish to periodically delete it if there are no issues to note within the log file.

 One of your first troubleshooting steps should be to check the two different logging files for error messages.